MileHacker Logo

 Special Weather Notes

-Istanbul experiences strong winds, especially near the Bosphorus Strait.
+Istanbul experiences strong winds, notably by the Bosphorus Strait.
 Snowfall is possible in winter, notably January and February, which sometimes disrupts transport services.
 Plan for these possibilities when packing for a winter visit.

 Budgeting Your Trip